OpenSocial/explorer/README.md

     $ cd explorer
     $ mvn clean package -P run

+If you plan on doing development we suggest you [fork](https://help.github.com/articles/fork-a-repo) the repository.

 Open your favorite browser and navigate to http://localhost:8080, then click Explore in the navigation bar.